 At the turn of the 21st century, branched-chain amino acids (BCAAs) flourished as the go-to supplement for individuals looking to improve recovery and build muscle.
-Now, enter EAAs.
+Now, enter the best EAAs.

 Are EAAs Better than BCAAs?